kata198/shmfile/README.md

 *FSHM\_GUEST* - Used as a flag with fshm\_open to denote that we want to map an existing shmfile stream.

+*FSHM\_PERSIST* - Used as a flag with fshm\_open to denote that we should not automatically destroy the stream when the FSHM\_OWNER closes it.
+If the owner provides this flag then the stream must be explicitly destroyed by calling fshm\_force\_destroy

 Examples
 --------